An Overview of Santa Teresa Costa Rica Surf

 This small town on the tip of the Nicoya Peninsula is a bit of a backpacker’s paradise, and even more of a paradise for surfers!
 (If you’re a backpacking surfer….
 You’re in for a treat).

-This small surf town has not one…not two… but FOUR different surf spots to choose from.
+This small Costa Rican surf town has not one…not two… but MANY different surf spots to choose from.
 This is fantastic because it really leaves a little something for surfers of every level.
 Santa Teresa Costa Rica is easily one of the best surf spots in Costa Rica.

 If it’s not already on your surf trip list, you should absolutely add it- the Santa Teresa Costa Rica surf is NOT something you want to miss out on, trust me.